marrow/web.api/README.md

 Interface('https://httpbin.org')
 ```

 Keyword arguments other than `uri`, `accept`, `language`, or `ua` will be passed through to the construction of a new user agent instance, if `ua` was not provided.
-If `accept` or `language` are defined, the `Accept` and `Accept-Language` headers will be explicitly overridden, even if an existing user agent was provided.
+If `accept` or `language` are defined, the `Accept` and `Accept-Language` headers will be explicitly overridden, respectively, even if an existing user agent was provided.

 ### Locating an Endpoint